jonfernq/Learning/Python/HackerRank/DifficultIntermediate.md

 > Please provide some examples of the most difficult questions on the intermediate Python  test.

-1. Write a program that takes a list of integers as input and returns a list of all the pairs of integers in the list that sum up to a target value.
+**1. Write a program that takes a list of integers as input and returns a list of all the pairs of integers in the list that sum up to a target value.**

 ```python
 def find_pairs(lst, target):